vadimonus/moodle-report_extendedlog/README.md

 - Find failed logons for users using some email domain
 - And so on

-This report uses non-optimized db queries and
 This report supports logstore_standart and logstore_database.

+This report generates non-optimized db queries and may produce wery high database load.

 Author
 ------